What no-kill really means

 Some shelters have yet to embrace the no-kill philosophy simply because they’ve never known another way of doing things, while others are afraid to ask for help for fear of being criticized or attacked.
 Still others have been asked by their governments to bear a disproportionate portion of the burden to solve the problem without being given the resources necessary for success.
 That’s why it is essential for communities to create collaborative and compassionate spaces committed to lifesaving, so that shelters feel supported and open to change.

 No-kill has been a controversial and divisive issue for many years, largely because of the following:

 - A fundamental misunderstanding about what the term means

 - A general lack of transparency and comprehensive data with regard to animal shelters

 - The failure of communities to assume collective responsibility for lifesaving

 That’s why Best Friends engaged in years of national data collection and created the pet lifesaving dashboard.
-This new platform provides a common-sense benchmark for no-kill and a transparent “apples to apples” view of animal data for all shelters that members of the public can easily access.
-Through that common understanding and access to information, we are inspiring community members to stay informed and support their local shelters, all with the goal of saving every pet who can be saved.
+This platform provides a common-sense benchmark for no-kill and a transparent “apples to apples” view of animal data for all shelters, which members of the public can easily access.
+Through that common understanding and access to information, we are inspiring community members to stay informed and support their local shelters, with the goal of saving every pet who can be saved.

-You can locate and view the lifesaving status of any shelter in your state and community through the pet lifesaving dashboard.
-Each shelter’s page offers you an overview of how many pets are entering and leaving that shelter, as well as information about that shelter’s programs and the kind of support it needs.
+You can locate and view the lifesaving status of any shelter in your state through the pet lifesaving dashboard.
+Each shelter’s page gives you an overview of how many pets are entering and leaving that shelter, as well as information about that shelter’s programs and the kind of support it needs.